 Having a professional tenant rep with strong negotiation skills is necessary if you are looking to include these types of clauses in your commercial lease.

-To contact an AQUILA tenant representative to help negotiate a lease that best fits your needs, schedule a consultation here.
+To contact an AQUILA tenant representative to help negotiate a lease that best fits your needs, schedule a consultation today.
+Or, to keep learning about the important elements you need to know before you begin the lease negotiation process, check out the Understanding & Negotiating You Lease section of the AQUILA Learning Center.

 To better understand the different elements of a commercial lease, below are two articles that may help: